williaml4292/sep-10-freedom-project/blog/entry03.md

 ##### 12/18/24

 ### Part B: Potential future inventions
-When I was first working on _Part B_, I was mainly thinking of **artificial intelligence**, as it's probably the easiest way to incoporate the word, _future_, with _inventions_, as it's just **adding** _artificial intelligence_ to **already existing** things.
+When I was first working on _Part B_, I was mainly thinking of **artificial intelligence**, as it's probably the easiest way to incorporate the word, _future_, with _inventions_, as it's just **adding** _artificial intelligence_ to **already existing** things.
 Here's what I came up with:
 * _The Financial Phone_
-  * Basicially, it's a normal phone, but with a chip built into it that uses artificial intelligence to track and budget your money.
+  * Basically, it's a normal phone, but with a chip built into it that uses artificial intelligence to track and budget your money.
 * _The Finance Limiter Drone_
   * Questions teenagers on whether or not they really want to purchase a specific item and tells them why they shouldn't.
   * Allows parents to manage how much money their children can spend and if they are allowed to purchase an item.